debtcollective/ds-terraform/README.md

 ## Installation

-We need to run a specific Terraform version, this repo is compatible with v0.11.14.
-To install it use [tfenv](https://github.com/tfutils/tfenv)
+This repo is compatible with Terraform v0.11.14.
+To install this specific version use [tfenv](https://github.com/tfutils/tfenv)

 ```bash
 brew install tfenv